CloudAccelerate/TTC-APIPCS/workshops/ttc-apipcs-workshop/Home.md

 ## About ICS:
 Oracle ICS delivers best in class “Hybrid” Integration.
 ICS is a simple and powerful integration platform in the cloud to maximize the value of your investments in SaaS and on-premises applications.
 It includes an intuitive web based integration designer for point and click integration between applications and a rich monitoring dashboard that provides real-time insight into the transactions, all running on a mature runtime platform on Oracle Public Cloud.
 ICS will help accelerate integration projects and significantly shorten the time-to-market through it's intuitive and simplified designer, an intelligent data mapper, and a library of adapters to connect to various applications.

+## Hands-on Lab Overview
+This hands-on lab will allow participants to do the following:
+- Create a Simple API using Oracle Integration Cloud Service
+- Add the Simple API from Oracle ICS into APIPCS
+- Add Policies to the API using APIPCS
+- Test added Policies using Postman Client Software

 ## Get Started:
 Open the navigation menu using the hamburger icon in the upper left of the menu bar to choose a lab guide and get started.